-Unlike in previous years, the Council was unable to formulate a multi-year budget plan due to the one year Local Government Finance Settlement and the lack of clarity over future settlements.
-The Council identified a budget shortfall for 2021/2022 of £8.997m.
-Specific options to contribute to the budget shortfall in 2021/2022 were identified, including a 4.99% increase in Council Tax (including a 3% increase for the Adult Social Care Precept).
+Unlike in previous years, the Council was unable to formulate a multi-year budget plan due to the one-year Local Government Finance Settlement and the lack of clarity over future settlements.
+The Council identified a budget shortfall for 2022/2023 of £7.115m.
+Specific options to contribute to the budget shortfall in 2022/2023 were identified, including a 2.99% increase in Council Tax.
 Councillors were reminded that the use of one-off resources should only occur in setting a robust financial plan when there is a clear short-term requirement and that these are not used to avoid making budget savings.

-The Council experienced significant budget pressures in some service areas, particularly Children's Social Care, Children with Disabilities, Home to School Transport and Operational In-House Services.
-However, the Council did identify underspending in other areas as well as implementing various mitigating actions during the year to ensure there would be no overspend, particularly in light of the financial pressures due to COVID19.
-These measures enabled the outturn position to be a net underspend of £2.021m.
+The Council experienced significant budget pressures in some service areas, particularly Children's Social Care, Children with Disabilities, Home to School Transport, Operational In-House Services, Energy Costs and Pay Inflation.
+However, the Council did identify underspending in other areas as well as implementing significant mitigating actions during the year to ensure the overspend would be met as far as possible, particularly in light of the financial pressures due to Children's Social Care.
+These measures enabled the outturn position to be in line with that expected during the year implementing the planned use of balances.